Bayer-Group/BayerCLAW/doc/deployment.md

 ## Updating BayerCLAW

 Most updates can be performed by rerunning CodePipeline.
-First, update your fork to match the main BayerCLAW repo.
+Use the `Release change` button on the CodePipeline console to rerun the pipeline, or use the AWS CLI command
-Then use the `Release change` button on the CodePipeline console to rerun the pipeline, or use the AWS CLI command `aws codepipeline start-pipeline-execution --name <codepipeline name>`.
+`aws codepipeline start-pipeline-execution --name <codepipeline name>`.

 Some updates may require a full refresh of everything including the installer stack.
 To perform a full refresh:
-1. Pull the latest version of your GitHub fork to your local machine.
+1. Pull the latest version of the BayerCLAW repo to your local machine.
 2. Run the command:
     ```bash
    aws cloudformation deploy --template-file bc_installer.yaml --stack-name <installer stack name>